actions/runner/docs/preview/yamlscripts.md

 Furthermore, one additional limitation follows.
 Since the syntax for referencing environment variables is different across Windows and Linux, script re-usability across platforms becomes somewhat more narrow.
-In practice this may not present a significant problem. - although likely not significant.
+In practice this may not present a significant problem.

 Lastly, one additional concern remains.
 Since the command-line-interpreter versus script-interpreter difference is subtle, we may run into customer confusion - "works on the command line".
 An alternative